^

 • Yarrow flowers

-For the purification of plants shown in the composition of tannins include: bay leaves, radiola, dogwood, aspen bark.
-They help to eliminate toxins, destroy free radicals and minimize the risk of inflammation.
+Plants containing tannins are recommended for cleansing: bay leaf, radiola, dogwood, aspen bark.
+They help remove toxins, destroy free radicals and minimize the risk of inflammation.

-No less useful properties are anti-inflammatory plants: chamomile, aloe, St. John's wort, walnut, cinnamon, calendula.
-To regulate metabolism use: plantain, dandelion and burdock root.
+Anti-inflammatory plants have no less useful properties: chamomile, aloe, St. John's wort, walnut, cinnamon, calendula.
+To regulate metabolism, use: plantain, dandelion and burdock root.

-One of the signs of systemic vascular tissue damage is the swelling of the extremities, usually the lower extremities.
-Herbs with edema in diabetes mellitus can prevent the development of trophic ulcers and other serious complications.
+One of the signs of systemic damage to vascular tissues is swelling of the extremities, usually the lower ones.
+Herbs for swelling in diabetes mellitus help prevent the development of trophic ulcers and other serious complications.

-To restore peripheral circulation and sensitivity of tissues with edema, such plants are recommended:
+To restore peripheral circulation and tissue sensitivity with edema, the following plants are recommended:

 • St. John's Wort